forsona14/CaboCha_Windows/README.md

     For cabocha-config issues ('list index out of range') , see http://qiita.com/mima_ita/items/161cd869648edb30627b .
 Change the version 0.68 -> 0.69

     For VC2008 issue('Unable to find vcvarsall.bat'), run: SET VS90COMNTOOLS=%VS140COMNTOOLS% .
 You can runSET to see current VSCOMNTOOLS path.
+(MAKE SURE 'Common Tools for Visual C++' are is installed in Visual Studio.)